L3cr0f/pma_course/Labs/Lab_14.md

 ![_IDA Pro_ _base64_ alphabet](../Pictures/Lab_14/lab_14-01_1_ida_pro_6.png)

 Ok!
-But there is something more, let's take a look to the function located at _0x00401000_, where the _base64_ encoding letter is chosen (some variables have been renamed to clearify).
+But there is something more, let's take a look to the function located at _0x00401000_, where the _base64_ encoding letter is chosen (some variables have been renamed for clarity).

 ![_IDA Pro_ _base64_ encoding letter](../Pictures/Lab_14/lab_14-01_1_ida_pro_7.png)